uyoyo0/AI-Assisted-Design-CSC207/README.md

 I am using Java11 and the JUnit testing framework.

 **Potential Code Smells**
 - **Error Handling:** The code doesn't seem to include robust error handling for unexpected input, exceptions, or edge cases during user interaction.
-Adding appropriate error handling mechanisms could enhance user experience and program stability. - I could not sufficiently deal with this due to length requirements.
+Adding appropriate error handling mechanisms could enhance user experience and program stability.
+- I could not sufficiently deal with this due to length requirements.

 **Clean Architecture/SOLID violations:** There are no violations of CA or SOLID

-Additional notes:

 **Other Notes:**
 - Many (the majority) of my functions relied on user input from a scanner.
 Due to the length restrictions, there was no way for me to properly test all of these methods without violating the length requirement.
 I thus focused the majority of my tests on other types of methods.